-As we finish up another week of loud pops playing in which I sat next to the piccolo, I'm reminded once again of the auditory perils of orchestral playing.
+As we finish up another week of loud pops playing in which I sat next to the piccolo and in front of the percussion, I'm reminded once again of the auditory perils of orchestral playing.
 Let's back up though first, and review the process of hearing in itself (simplified).

 Sound waves travel to the outer ear (pinna), which then magnify the sounds and direct them inward through the auditory ( or ear) canal.
 At the end of the tunnel is the eardrum or tympanic membrane.
 The three bones of the middle ear, which I had to memorize at some point as the hammer, anvil, and stirrup, then convert the sounds from the eardrum into higher pressure sounds at the oval window, which is sort of like the exit.
 Simply put, the three bones of the middle ear (ossicles) are the malleus, incus, and stapes, and when they vibrate, they increase the vibrations to be perceived by the oval window, which is 30 (!) times smaller than the eardrum.